 Flight Component - A hydrofoil is simply another name for a wing.
 In our context, a hydrofoil is a board that you stand on with a wing (or foil) underneath it.
-Similar to a plane taking off, as the board travels faster and faster through the water and water flows faster and faster over the foil it increasingly generates lift.
-When the foil has produced enough lift to offset the weight of the rider and the board, you break free of the water and begin to fly.
+Similar to a plane taking off, as the board travels faster and faster through the water and water flows faster and faster over the foil, it increasingly generates lift.
+When the foil has produced enough lift to offset the weight of the rider and the board, you break free of the water and begin to fly!

-The best analogy for riding a hydrofoil is that you are on a “balance board” along two axes: forward and aft and laterally side to side.
+The best analogy for riding a hydrofoil is to imagine you are on a “balance board” along two axes: forward and aft and laterally side to side.
 Like being on a balance board, if you put too much weight on one foot along an axis, you will fall in that direction.
 When you ride a hydrofoil the key is keeping your weight centered on the board providing continuous input to keep you balanced on both axes.
 If you put load on the back foot, you'll rise out of the water/rise higher into the air.
 If you put load on the front foot, it will cause you to come down lower to the water/put the board back on the water.
-If you put too much load on the back foot it causes the foil to clear the water and you wipe out.
-If you put too much load on the front foot it causes you to bury the nose of the board into the water and you wipe out.
+If you put too much load on the back foot, it causes the foil to clear the water and you wipe out.
+If you put too much load on the front foot, it causes you to bury the nose of the board into the water and you wipe out.
 As you go faster and faster, the board becomes more and more stable and you can fly along sustained with minor inputs.